 You can take part in a number of activities within the Wellington International Leadership Programme online, including our core seminars and experiential opportunities.

 The University has resources to help keep you happy, healthy and safe while you study.
 Learn more about resources you can access to manage your wellbeing while studying overseas, and advice for student safety.

 It is normal to feel stressed or lonely at times but there are things you can do to feel better so that those feelings don’t become overwhelming.
 These may include staying connected with those close to you, telling someone you trust if you are feeling stressed and accessing local services that can support your mental wellbeing.

 The University’s Manawa Ora—Student Wellbeing team has worked with students to put together a range of online resources including videos, apps, worksheets, podcasts, images, and quick reads to give advice on different aspects of wellbeing.
 You can also read tips on six ways to wellbeing, focusing on student life.

 The Health Coach works with students to help them to achieve their goals for improved mental wellbeing, lifestyle, or behaviour change.
 You do not need to be registered with Mauri Ora Student Health and Counselling to book an appointment with the Health Coach.

-You can contact an International Student Adviser at Wellington University International if you have any health, emotional or financial concerns and don’t know where to go for help.
+You can contact an International Student Adviser in the International Student Support Team if you have any health, emotional or financial concerns and don’t know where to go for help.